dasmiq/passim/README.md

 ## <a name="locations"></a> Marking Locations inside Documents

-Documents may document their extent on physical pages with the `pages` field.
+Documents may record their extent on physical pages with the `pages` field.
 This field is an array of `Page` regions with the following schema (here written in Scala):
 ```
 case class Coords(x: Int, y: Int, w: Int, h: Int, b: Int)